gabrielduete/recipe-yt-music/README.md

 ## Steps to use this recipe:

--Clone the repo
+- Clone the repo

--Open the Franz Plugins folder on your machine (note that this dev directory may not exist yet, and you must create it):
+- Open the Franz Plugins folder on your machine (note that this dev directory may not exist yet, and you must create it):

 Mac: ~/Library/Application Support/Franz/recipes/dev/